Alameddine crime network: Alameddine–Hamzy war (2020–2022)

 On 14 August 2021, two armed and masked men in a stolen Mercedes were pulled over and arrested in North Sydney, and charged with conspiring to murder alleged Hamzy/Hamze Crime Family boss Ibrahem Hamze.
 As of March 24, 2022, three men were charged in connection to the foiled murder plot.
 These men were Samuel John Rokomaqisa, Joseph 'Jo Fresh' Vokai, and an unnamed 19 year old.
 Police sources stated that Vokai was viewed as the leader of the infamous Islander gang KVT, who have regularly been used as muscle by the Alameddines.

 On 3 September 2021, Salim Hamze shot at a car containing Asaad Alahmad, Adam Achrafi, and Khodar Hamad in Granville.

 On 24 September 2021, five alleged members and associates of the Alameddine crime network were arrested after a brawl with police at a petrol station on Guildford Road in Guildford.
 The melee was alleged to have started after the group was approached by officers who had noticed they weren't wearing face masks, which was a breach of COVID-19 safety protocols.
 The arrested men were Noah Obeid, 19; Hussein Zraika, 22; Khalid Zreika, 21; Fadi Zreika, early 20s; and an unidentified 20-year-old man.

 On 20 October 2021, Salim Hamze, 18, and his innocent father Toufik, 64, were shot to death while they sat in a car outside their Guildford home.
 Salim and Toufik were the 3rd and 4th members of the Hamzy Family to die within a year.

 On 10 November 2021, Alameddine/R4W member Bilal Mahfoud was shot at while he sat on the front patio of his Guildford home.

-On 29 November 2021, Alameddine associate Murat Gulasi was shot in the leg at a gym in Prospect.
+On 29 November 2021, Alameddine associate Murat Gulasi was shot in the leg outside a gym in Prospect.
+High-ranking Alameddine members Mohammed Salim Noorzai and Murat Gulasi managed to escape uninjured.
 Fiti Ah-Cheung and Joseph 'Freddy14' Howard were charged over the shooting, along with crime boss Ibrahem Hamze.
-Ah-Cheung and Howard are believed to associates of the 'RFA' (Ready For Anything) gang, which is strongly linked to Mount Druitt gang Onefour.
+Ah-Cheung is an associate of the 'RFA' (Ready For Anything) street gang, which is strongly linked to the Mount Druitt street gang Onefour that Howard is a member of.
 The victim of the shooting, Murat Gulasi, later died of unrelated causes at a gym in Istanbul shortly after fleeing the country.

 On 8 December 2021, the home of Omar Zakaria, Masood Zakaria's father, was raided by police who were seeking to target Masood's 'ill-gotten gains'.
 According to The Daily Telegraph, "officers uncovered $200,000 in cash, 30 pieces of jewellery and 210 precious gemstones during the search".
 Omar was charged with two counts of dealing with proceeds of crime and one count of having suspected unlawfully obtained goods in his custody.